We board Compass at 7:30 am for an 8:00 am departure.

 Will I get sunburnt and wearing a wet suit?

 We are in the tropics it really is hot here and yes you should certainly have sun protection what we recommend is the use of wet suits – full protection from the sun, they also protect you and the coral if you were to accidentally come into contact with any coral, keep you warm and provide some buoyancy – all advantages whilst you are on the reef – we hire them for $5.00 per day also the less sunscreen on the reef in my own opinion the better

 Yes, sharks in all the oceans of the World, at the reef we often see white tip reef sharks, blacktip reef shark, epaulette sharks – they are quite shy and pose no threat to any of our passengers – sharks are mostly nocturnal and are very timid during the day

 Important Information for Scuba Divers:

-- Minimum age for trying scuba diving is 12 years.
-Minimum age for certified scuba divers is 10 years.
+The minimum age for trying scuba diving is 12 years.
+The minimum age for certified scuba divers is 10 years.

 All divers will be required to complete a medical questionnaire on board the vessel before diving.

 Some medical conditions and/or medication may stop you from participating in Scuba Diving.

 Please read our important information page & medical questionnaire if you answer yes to any of the questions then we suggest you see a Dive Doctor prior to your trip with us to avoid disappointment.